01 — The Invisible Drain

 The most effective financial invisibility is not hiding a large amount.
 It is making many small amounts so unremarkable that they accumulate unnoticed into a large one.

-Bank fees fall into several distinct categories, each with its own mechanism for escaping awareness.
-Understanding the categories is the first step toward auditing them.
+Bank fees fall into several distinct categories, each with its own mechanism for escaping awareness — and each with a specific way to avoid it.
+Understanding the categories is the first step toward auditing them, then killing them one by one.

 Monthly Account Maintenance Fees